The Top 76 Small Shower Ideas – Interior Home and Design

 If you really want to maximize space, you could opt for a collapsible shower cubicle with a door that folds away when not in use.
 Every square inch counts, so you might as well make the most of them.

-12. Small Shower Ideas With Statement Tiles Ideas
+12. Striking Statement Tiles

 If you want your shower to double as a work of art, look no further than statement tiles.
 Bright colors like an electric turquoise or fire engine red will energize the space.
 You could also opt for an attention-grabbing pattern to fill the room.